shreeshjha/Covid-Alert/README.md

 # Covid Alert

-Application for monitoring and predicting whether the person is wearing mask or not and whether the maintaining social distancing or not.
+Application for monitoring and predicting whether the person is wearing mask or not and whether they maintaining social distancing or not.

 ## Developers and Maintainers
 The project is developed and maintained by :-